 Book to hold the butterflies

 Okay, so you have your butterfly stencils picked out (I printed off various free butterfly images from Google onto regular printer paper.
 I will provide links at the bottom of this post.)
 Place a piece of parchment paper on top of the stencil.
 It might help to weight the parchment paper down because even the littlest breeze from your mouth or nose will move the paper.
 Take your piping bag full of icing and begin piping, following the outline of the stencil below the parchment paper.
 This is where you can get creative.
-You can outline the butterfly in one colour, or use multiple colours.
-Just make sure you only outline the wings and do not include the butterfly’s body.
+You can outline the butterfly in one color, or use multiple colors.
+Just make sure you only outline the wings and do not include the butterfly's body.
 That comes later.
-Once the outline is made, give it some time to dry (especially if it is black because chances are the colours will bleed together,) Once ready, begin filling the insides of the butterflies.
+Once the outline is made, give it some time to dry (especially if it is black because chances are the colors will bleed together,) Once ready, begin filling the insides of the butterflies.
 I use a toothpick to help bring the icing to the edges, as I find I have more control this way.
 You can also use the toothpicks to create cool hearts and swirls in your butterflies!
 Set the butterflies aside to fully harden on a flat surface.

 This will probably take 24 hours.
 Until then, I wrap my piping bags with the tips still on, with a damp paper towel so keep the royal icing from drying up.
 On another note, you may hit some other obstacles.
-As you can see above, my favourite butterfly developed an air bubble that I missed, so when the body was drying, the bubble popped, resulting in that hole.
+As you can see above, my favorite butterfly developed an air bubble that I missed, so when the body was drying, the bubble popped, resulting in that hole.
 Another reason to make extra butterflies, but I love him too much not to use him!